OborotovMikhail/mipt-comp-math/Lab_2.2/README.md

 First few sections of the code is dedicated to the parameters set by the user.

 The program is implemented in such a way that in its parameters it is possible to set another area S (however, in the same quarter of the plane).
-You can specify other functions f(x,y) and a(x,y), but the derivatives of a(x,y) will have to be calculated manually.
-The possibility of dependence of a(x,y) on y is taken into account (that is, the case of a nonzero derivative with respect to y is taken into account).
+You can specify other functions $f(x,y)$ and $a(x,y)$, but the derivatives of $a(x,y)$ will have to be calculated manually.
+The possibility of dependence of $a(x,y)$ on $y$ is taken into account (that is, the case of a non-zero derivative with respect to $y$ is taken into account).

 [:arrow_up: Back to contents](#Contents)